 Gravitational waves predicted in the context of the Einstein theory of Relativity causes space to be stretched in one direction while simultaneously being squeezed in the perpendicular direction.
 The space-time strain, or change in length divided by length, induced by these waves can be up to ten thousand times smaller than the diameter of a proton.
-The relative change in length is so low, $\sim 10^{-21}$ , (corresponding to a displacement sensitivity of $\sim 10^{-18}$ m over a distance of 1 km) that the detectors must be incredibly sensitive to the strain change and screened from any source noise as for example ground motion, storms, lightning strikes, and in general seismic noise that can mimic a gravitational wave signal.
+The relative change in length is so low, $\Delta L/L \leq 10^{-21}$ , (corresponding to a displacement sensitivity of ~ $10^{-18}$ m over a distance of 1 km) that a gravitational wave (GW) detector must be extremely sensitive to the strain change and shielded from several sources of noise as e.g. the ground motion, wind effect, lightning strikes, and in general seismic noise that can mimic or hide a gravitational wave signal.